yamalameyooooo/graphql-netflix-dgs-codegen-relay-pagination-springboot-maven/README.md

 ## Schema.graphqls

-Add [schema.graphqls](https://drive.google.com/file/d/1BmKO1ceKVyYAw29wI31SFVvD262aFkMX/view?usp=share_link) file in path `“resources/graphql/”`.
+Add schema file in path `“resources/graphql/”`.
 If the path doesn't exist create the graphql folder under the resources folder and place the file.

 Make sure the contents of the .graphqls files are correct and without any typos.